julienemo/thp_next_33/README.md

 **Attention**

 The category determining the update logic of a product depends totally on which sub-class the product is declared in.
 Name is not a criteria.
-Ex, a "conjured duck" declared as LegendaryItem will no depreciate.
+Ex, a "conjured duck" declared as LegendaryItem will not depreciate.

 I would very much like to let the program to decide "automatically" on the category with regEx, but it seems to violate the open-closed principle.